alemoraru/exceed-prolific-frontend/README.md

 This repository contains the frontend code for the EXCEED Prolific application, a study aimed at investigating code understanding and error correction using Python code snippets and error messages.
-The frontend is built with Next.js and React, providing a survey interface for participants to provide their experience with Python, answer MCQs, and participate in code debugging tasks.
+The frontend is built with Next.js and React, providing a survey interface for participants to provide their experience with Python, answer MCQs, debug buggy Python code, and evaluate error messages on readability, cognitive load, and authoritativeness.

 ---